BlockhostOfficial/ddos-prot-mc-servers/README.md

 | [CosmicGuard](https://cosmicguard.com) | 25 players AVG | 24$ / month | You pay for what you use | Yes | Unknown | Unknown | 25 avg players, 39 peak | 1 Tbps I think? |

 Note for TCPShield: There isn't a player limit but you will quickly run out of bandwidth with 100+ players.
-Note for BuyVM: Learn more here
+Note for BuyVM: Learn more [here](https://github.com/qbasty/ddos-prot-mc-servers#buyvm) before buying it.

 # North America
 - [TCPShield](https://tcpshield.com) - Same pricing and features as Europe, their servers are in Canada - Beauharnois, Quebec.